LenaNguyen/personal-blog/content/blog/when-choosing-what-to-do-in-life-dont-be-a-donkey.md

 The most important part is that you choose one thing and execute on it before you can talk yourself out of it.

 If you look in the mirror and see a donkey, remember this: It is possible to accomplish everything you want, but you don't need to do it all this week.
 With a realistic timeline, the discipline to actually start instead of being paralyzed with indecision, and a lot of patience, it can all be done.
-Now get going before you die of hunger and thirst.

 <!--EndFragment-->